 Description And Comments

-A fast paced roller-coaster ride through and around Disney's 3rd "mountain," following Matterhorn Bobsleds and Space Mountain.
-Set in the boom of the gold rush, you board a run-away mine train based on the design created by Arrow Development in the mid 60's.
-Along with the usual thrills of a roller-coaster ride (about a five on a "scary scale" of ten), the ride showcases some first-rate examples of Disney creativity: lifelike scenes depicting a mining town, colorful caverns, and a dynamite-chewing goat, all humorously animated.
+A roller coaster through and around a Disney “mountain.”
+The idea is that you’re on a runaway mine train during gold rush days.
+Along with the usual thrills of a roller coaster (about a 5 on a “scary scale” of 10), the ride showcases some first-rate examples of Disney creativity: lifelike scenes depicting a mining town, colorful caverns, and a dynamite-chewing goat, all humorously animated.

 A superb Disney experience, but not too wild a roller coaster.
 The emphasis here is much more on the sights than on the thrill of the ride itself.
 Regardless, it's a not-to-be-missed attraction.
 This attraction can grow quite a line as the day progresses, we recommend riding this in the morning or in the evening; an hour or two before the park closes.
 Finally, give Big Thunder a try after dark.
 The lighting gives the attraction a whole new feel.

 As an example of how differently guests experience Disney attractions, consider this letter we received from a reader in Brookline, Massachusetts:

 As senior citizens with limited time, my friend and I confined our activities to those attractions rated as 4 or 5 stars for seniors.
-Because you listed it as "not to be missed," we waited for one hour to board the Big Thunder Mountain Railroad, which you rated a "5" on a scary scale of "10."
-After living through 3 1/2 minutes of pure terror, I will rate that attraction a "15" on a scary scale of "10."
-We were so busy holding on and screaming and even praying for our safety that we did not see any falling rocks, a mining town, or an earthquake.
-In our opinion the Big Thunder Mountain Railroad should not be recommended for seniors or preschool children.
+Because you listed it as not to be missed, we waited an hour to board Big Thunder Mountain Railroad, which you rated a 5 on a scary scale of 10.
+After living through 3½ minutes of pure terror, I rate that attraction a 15 on a scary scale of 10.
+We were so busy holding on and screaming and even praying for our safety that we did not see any falling rocks or a mining town.
+In our opinion it should not be recommended for seniors or preschool children.

 A woman from New England discovered that there's more to consider about Big Thunder than being scared: